Paginated reports in Power BI: FAQ

-We recently released Power BI Report Builder as the primary authoring tool for paginated reports in the Power BI Service.
+We released Power BI Report Builder as the primary authoring tool for paginated reports in the Power BI Service.
 Install Power BI Report Builder from the Microsoft Download Center.

 How do I move existing reports I have saved in SQL Server Reporting Services to Power BI?

 A project on GitHub now supports migrating content from SQL Server Reporting Services to Power BI.
 View details and download the tool here: https://github.com/microsoft/RdlMigration

 Can I open reports and publish directly to the service?